 Home-Run Bat – Super Smash Bros.

-You want to talk about pain?
-Let’s discuss how much hurts to be on the receiving end of a fully-charged swing from a Home-Run Bat in Super Smash Bros.
+Do you want to talk about pain?
+Let’s discuss how much it hurts to be on the receiving end of a fully-charged swing from a Home-Run Bat in Super Smash Bros.
 Whether it’s the OG game or the most recent Smash Ultimate, this baseball bat is guaranteed to ruin your day unless of course, you’re the one swinging it.

 Ultima Weapon – Kingdom Hearts III